-The birds are singing, the grass is able to be seen, the air is warm, the sun is shinning, more importantly baseball has started.
-I finally get to go enjoy some down time at America’s most beloved ballapark.
+The birds are singing, the grass is able to be seen, the air is warm, the sun is shining, more importantly, baseball has started.
+I finally get to go enjoy some down time at America’s most beloved ballpark.
 Fenway Park for the non-New Englanders.
-Yes, Spring is finally here and with Spring generally comes some cleaning up.
+Yes, Spring is finally here and with Spring generally, comes some cleaning up.
 I have a VM lab that I run on my Surface Pro 4.
 Nothing crazy, just a bunch of VMs to test out different versions of SQL in different scenarios.
 Recently I had to build up a 3 node cluster to test with Windows and SQL Server 2016 Always On Availability Groups for a client.
 The tests required me to tear down and install SQL Server multiple times while I tested out a set of scripts to install and configure SQL, and later test out failover scenarios.
 More on that later though.

 As I was going through my environment, I realized I created a new domain controller for my tests.
 This DC has a new name and domain name which is different from my other VMs.
 I quickly realized that this will cause me issues later with authentication.
 No worries.
 I will just boot up the VMs and then and join them to the new domain.
 Easy-peasy.
 Now let met go test out my SQL Servers.

 I received a login failure with access is denied.
 Using Windows Authentication with my new domain and recently joined server is not working.
 Why?…..Oh right, my new user id does not have access to SQL Server itself.
 As I sit there smacking myself in the head, I am also thinking about the amount of time it will take me to rebuild those VMs.
 Then it hit me!!!

 More specifically, dbatools to the rescue.